nehasm/coronaanalysis/README.md

  - **Compare the growth of infected case in all the states of India with respect to time?**
      - <a href="https://ibb.co/P6FwBYq"><img width='450' height='400' src="https://i.ibb.co/sVbyLP8/allhist.png" alt="allhist" border="0"></a>
  ## `Conclusion`
- <p>This is all analysis which can be performed on the available data.<br/>
+This is all analysis which can be performed on the available data.<br/>
  The above analysis is not just the few graphs it gives the complete information of count with respect to states.<br/>
  The severity in state can be found with respect to other states.<br/>
  State dealing the best by having maximum cured cases.<br/>